Neck guard: History

 The guard was developed in Ontario, Canada, after Kim Crouch, goalkeeper of the Royal York Royals, suffered a serious neck injury when his jugular vein was sliced by a skate when he dove into a fray during a 1975 match against the Markham Waxers.
 Both teams were competing in the Ontario Provincial Junior A Hockey League.
 Kim Crouch's father, Ed Crouch, developed a prototype neck-guard to help him return to the game.
 The guard was subsequently widely adopted by ice hockey players.

 In Canada, neck protectors worn by ringette and ice hockey players must contain fabric that is BNQ certified and approved.
 BNQ stands for Bureau de normalisation du Québec.
 Based in Quebec, BNQ is an organization that created the standard for cut-resistant neck guards.
 The test requires the neck guard have a certain amount of coverage that is determined by standards that BNQ developed.
 The test is a blade on a swinging test apparatus that is run across the neck guard to test for cut penetration.
 One such example of neck guards of this type are manufactured by Bauer Hockey.

 Most neck guards have a moisture system which helps keep the guard cool, ensuring the player's neck won't become too hot while working.

-On January 28, 2024, USA Hockey, the governing body for ice hockey in the United States placed a mandate that began on August 1, 2024 in which all players and on-ice officials under the age of 18 are required to wear neck laceration protection that is "that is commercially designed and manufactured for that purpose."
-Despite an adult exemption, USA Hockey still strongly recommends adult players use neck guards.